FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2024-11-26-LibraryPrep-ZymoSwitch-BermudaTPC-RNAclean.md

 **TapeStation after RNA cleanup**

-I run the Mcav-F1 cleaned and non-cleaned on the TS using the High Sensitivity reagents and tape.
+I run the Mcav-F1 cleaned and non-cleaned on the TS using the High Sensitivity reagents and tape, protocol linked above.
 The RIN of the cleaned RNA sample is lower than the non-cleaned but still ok for the library prep kit (>4).

 ![LibraryPrepZymo4.png](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/LibraryPrepZymo4.png?raw=true)